 Guidelines on Corporate Governance are now issued in Iceland for the sixth time.
-This is the fifth edition of the Icelandic Guidelines on Corporate Governance.
-The publishers of the Guidelines are the Iceland Chamber of Commerce, SA - Business Iceland and Nasdaq Iceland.
+The publishers of the Guidelines are the Iceland Chamber of Commerce, SA Confederation of Icelandic Enterprise and Nasdaq Iceland.
 The first edition was published in 2004 and the Guidelines have been reviewed on a regular basis since then.